-The Science Based Targets initiative (SBTi) released a draft of the chemicals sector guidance, which is expected to be finalised in the coming months.
+The Science Based Targets Initiative (SBTi) released the second draft of the chemicals sector guidance, with the final version of the ‘Chemicals Sector Target-Setting Criteria’ expected to be released by July 2025.
 Find out what the guidance expects, who would be affected and how you can prepare.

 As a sector that is generally hard to abate, the draft guidance provides sector-specific criteria and frameworks, aiming to set ambitious but achievable targets for chemical companies.
 While the guidance has yet to undergo a pilot phase, your company can already understand how it would be impacted by the guidance and begin to adopt its requirements and recommendations.